Experimental demonstration of entanglement pumping with bosonic logical qubits

-\textit{EP for the physical qubits.-} We begin by encoding quantum information into the two lowest photon number states, $\ket{0}$ and $\ket{1}$, of the storage cavities.
+\textit{EP for the physical qubits--} We begin by encoding quantum information into the two lowest photon number states, $\ket{0}$ and $\ket{1}$, of the storage cavities.
 Figure~\ref{fig:fig2}(a) shows the detailed experimental sequence.
-An initially entangled state $\ket{\psi}_+=\frac{1}{\sqrt2}(\ket{ge}+\ket{eg})$ is prepared between the communication qubits $Y_1$ and $Y_2$, mediated by $S_2$, and then encoded into the storage cavities $S_1$ and $S_3$ via local transmon-cavity swap operations at each node.
+An initial entangled state $\ket{\psi}_+=\frac{1}{\sqrt2}(\ket{01}+\ket{10})$ is prepared between $S_1$ and $S_3$ by first entangling the communication qubits $Y_1$ and $Y_2$ through $S_2$ to form $\frac{1}{\sqrt2}(\ket{ge}+\ket{eg})$, which is then encoded into the storage cavities via local transmon-cavity swap operations at each node.
 Here, $\ket{g}$ and $\ket{e}$ represent the ground and excited states of the communication qubit, respectively.
 The entangled photonic qubits in $S_1$ and $S_3$ are characterized through state tomography using $I_1$ and $I_2$.
 As shown in Fig.~\ref{fig:fig2}(b), the initial entangled photonic qubits exhibit a state fidelity of $91.0\%$.
 This entangled state is continuously pumped by repetitively regenerating entangled states in $Y_1$ and $Y_2$ and performing the entanglement purification between the communication and photonic qubits.
-It is important to consider the dispersive coupling between the storage cavities and communication qubits when optimizing the control pulses for the re-entangling gate.
+It is important to consider the dispersive coupling between the storage cavities and communication qubits when optimizing the control pulses for the reentangling gate.
 The regenerated entanglement between the communication qubits achieves a fidelity of $92.3\%$, as shown in Fig.~\ref{fig:fig2}(c).